github/codeql/docs/ql-style-guide.md

 1. For multi-line documentation, the `/**` and `*/` are written on separate lines.
 There is a `*` preceding each comment line, aligned on the first `*`.
 1. Library files (`.qll` files) *should* be documented with QLDoc.
 1. Query files, except for tests, *must* have a QLDoc query documentation comment.
 1. Documentation *should* be appropriate for users of the library.
-Put documentation for maintainers in non-documentation comments.
+Put documentation for maintainers in normal comments.
 1. Predicates that do not have a result *should* be documented `/** Holds if ... */`
 1. Predicates that have a result *should* be documented `/** Gets ... */`
 1. All predicate parameters *should* be referred to in the predicate documentation.
 1. Reference names, such as types and parameters, using backticks `` ` ``.
 1. Give examples of code in the target language, enclosed in ```` ``` ````  or `` ` ``.
-1. Classes *should* be documented in the singular, e.g. `/* An expression. */`
+1. Classes *should* be documented in the singular, for example `/* An expression. */`
 1. Where a class denotes a generic concept with subclasses, list those subclasses.
 1. Declarations that are deprecated *should* be documented as `DEPRECATED: ...`
 1. Declarations that are for internal use *should* be documented as `INTERNAL: Do not use`.